MatrixOrbital/EVE-Library/README.md

 **SOFTWARE**

+Windows
+You can use the provided EXE files, or build the project.

+Linux
+You will require to build the project.

 **Building**

 The sample code is provided as a cmake based project, on windows all dependencies are included, on Linux the `libftdi1-dev` package is required.